psnev89/flatfair-challenge/README.md

 | BR3.1 | allowed rent amount for week rent period should be [25£ ~ 2000£]                           |
 | BR3.2 | allowed rent amount for month rent period should be [110£ ~ 8660£]                         |
 | BR4   | monetary amounts are stored in pence                                                       |

+_PS: sorry for my english, I'm really looking forward to improve it!_